Ludoo0/Ludoo0/README.md

-I am a developer from Bremen in Germany.
+I am a developer from Germany.
 I like Development, but right now I can only develop Frontend pages.
 -------------------------------------------------------------------------------------------
 Ich bin ein Programmierer aus Bremen in Deutschland.